 Intarsia Knitting Technique and Programming

-I. Knitting sequence for intarsia knitting technique on Performer Machines:
+I. Knitting sequence for intarsia knitting technique on CMS machines:

 The result is a nice, uniform binding at the color field edge = high quality.